msknapp/msknapp.github.io/docs/data.md

   in sorted order by the sort keys.
 - Global Secondary Indexes: different partition key and sort key
 - Local Secondary Indexes: same partition key, different sort key.
+- notebook:
+    - configure read/write capacity, auto-scales- always uses SSDs
+    - replicated across AZs (HA)
+    - just need to define table key name
+    - 400 kb max item size
+    - columns don't need to be defined
+    - eventualy consistent by default
+    - supports scalars, sets (string, number, binary), and documents (list, map, nesting).
+    - dynamo builds unordered hash indexes by primary key
+    - primary key must be unique, and consists of partition key, and an optional sort key.
+If sort key is included, the partition key does not need to be unique.
+    - each request can specify a consistency level, but higher numbers consume more read capacity
+    - global secondary indexes: any time, any key, any sort, unlimited
+    - local secondary: same key, different sort, at creation only, one per table.
+    - secondary indexes consume write capacity
+    - update item supports atomic counters.
+    - can batch write 25 items.
+    - query: searches all values in a partition key
+    - scan: searches all of the table
+    - have to page through if over 1MB
+    - 10GB per partition
+    - once partitions split, they never merge
+    - choose a partition key that is written/read uniformly
+    - dynao supports FGAC, down to specific attributes
+    - dynamo db streams: keeps a list of table modifications over past 24 hours, in time order.
+        - associated with table, can be enabled or disabled.
+        - streams are sharded.

 ## Cassandra